aKash-S19/aKash-S19/README.md

 ---
 - 👨‍🎓 I’m a third year computer science and engineering student
 - 👀 I’m interested in cybersecurity and software development
-- 🌱 I’m currently learning DSA and Java
+- 🌱 I’m currently practising Java
 - 💞️ I’m looking for Internships currently.
 - 📫 How to reach me <br />
   <a href="https://www.linkedin.com/in/akash-prasanna-s-a12a602a4">